 The macronutrient that people eat too much of is carbohydrates.
 This is because carbs are easy to eat in large quantities and they are overly abundant.

 The most common carbohydrates are bread, cereals, rice, pasta, dairy, most desserts, and almost any drink that isn't water.

 To make matters worse, we are traditionally accustomed to having at least half of our plate be composed of the carbohydrate.

-Excess carbohydrate consumption is one of the leading causes of poor weight management, insulin resistance and increasing body fat levels.
+Excess carbohydrate consumption is one of the leading causes of poor weight management, insulin resistance, and increasing body fat levels.

-When selecting carbs, it is helpful to choose whole wheat options and fiber rich varieties.
+When selecting carbs, it is helpful to choose whole wheat options and fiber-rich varieties.

-Whole wheat options have a lower glycemic index, which do not cause rapid changes in sugar/insulin levels like simple sugars do, while fiber helps slow down the digestion of carbs increasing satiety and further decreasing large fluctuations in glycemia.
+Whole wheat options have a lower glycemic index, which does not cause rapid changes in sugar/insulin levels like simple sugars do, while fiber helps slow down the digestion of carbs increasing satiety and further decreasing large fluctuations in glycemia.

 CARBOHYDRATE PORTION GUIDELINES